Pre-Pottery Neolithic: Genetics

-The Pre-Pottery Neolithic was characterized by a contact and genetic continuum network between Anatolian hunter-gatherers, Natufians and Iranian hunter-gatherers, primarily along two clines.
+The Pre-Pottery Neolithic was characterized by a contact and genetic continuum network between Anatolian hunter-gatherers, Natufians, and Iranian hunter-gatherers, primarily along two clines.
 The PPN-associated ancestry Mesopotamian, represented by the two Nemrik 9 specimens (PPNA) from present-day Iraq as well as the Mardin specimen from present day Turkey, formed by the admixture of those three sources, and were positioned close to a central position between them, pointing to nearly equal amounts of derived ancestry components.
 These Mesopotamian samples displayed relative close affinities to the Aknashen Neolithic remains in Armenia and to a Neolithic sample from Azerbaijan as well as Iraq (Bestansur and Shandiar).
 The PPN-associated ancestry in Anatolian and Levant were primarily positioned along a cline between Anatolian hunter-gatherer and Natufian sources, with variable amounts of geneflow, but generally closer to Anatolian sources PPN-associated ancestry in Cyprus (PPNB) falls close to Anatolian remains.
-Ancient Levantines (i.e. inhabitants of Jordan, Israel, Syria, Lebanon) and their descendants exhibit a decrease of ~8% local Neolithic ancestry, which is mostly Natufian-like, every millennium, starting from the Pre-Pottery Neolithic to the Medieval period.
+Ancient Levantines (i.e. inhabitants of Jordan, Israel, Syria, Lebanon, Palestine) and their descendants exhibit a decrease of ~8% local Neolithic ancestry, which is mostly Natufian-like, every millennium, starting from the Pre-Pottery Neolithic to the Medieval period.
 It was replaced by Caucasus-related and Anatolian-related ancestries, from the north and west respectively.
 However, despite the decline in the Natufian component, this key ancestry source made an important contribution to peoples of later periods, continuing until the present.